 The Danger of Self-Medicating

 While some doctors advise that patients with existing low back pain may be able to drink in moderation without contributing to their symptoms, most people are unaware of what moderation means.
-“Safe” drinking is currently considered to be one drink or less per day for women, and two or less for men.
-Since most people who drink go beyond these standards, it is far more advisable to avoid alcohol altogether.
+“Safe” drinking is currently considered one drink or less per day for women and two or less for men.
+Since most people who drink go beyond these standards, it is more advisable to avoid alcohol altogether.
 Drinking to alleviate pain is also a major risk factor associated with addiction.
-If you have been using alcohol to manage back pain and find that you are unable to quit, it may be time to seek professional treatment.
+If you have been using alcohol to manage back pain and find that you cannot quit, it may be time to seek professional treatment.